-Goal Responsible Where Progress Frequency of Godi Department Will Be Monitored Monitoring SWMBH will submit the SUD Sentinel Event report Through submission timely with a 100% completion rate biannually during Quality to MDHHS via the Semiannual the fiscal year.
-DCH-File Transfer The rate for the region, per 1000 persons served, of suicide deaths will demonstrate a decrease from the Quality QMC Monthly previous year.
-The rate for the region, per 1000 persons served, of individuals who were hospitalized due to an injury or Quality ОМС Monthly medication error will demonstrate a decrease from the Quality QIVIC ivioriting previous year.
-The rate for the region, per 1000 persons served, of individuals who received emergency medical treatment Quality QMC Monthly (EMT) for an injury or medication error will Quality QIVIC ivioriting demonstrate a decrease from the previous year.
-The rate for the region, per 1000 persons served, of individuals who are arrested will demonstrate a Quality QMC Monthly decrease from the previous year.
+Goal Responsible Department Where Progress Will Be Monitored Frequency of Monitoring SWMBH will submit the SUD Sentinel Event report timely with a 100% completion rate biannually during the fiscal year.
+Quality Through submission to MDHHS via the DCH-File Transfer Semiannual The rate for the region, per 1000 persons served, of suicide deaths will demonstrate a decrease from the previous year.
+Quality QMC Monthly The rate for the region, per 1000 persons served, of individuals who were hospitalized due to an injury or medication error will demonstrate a decrease from the previous year.
+Quality QMC Monthly The rate for the region, per 1000 persons served, of individuals who received emergency medical treatment (EMT) for an injury or medication error will demonstrate a decrease from the previous year.
+Quality QMC Monthly The rate for the region, per 1000 persons served, of individuals who are arrested will demonstrate a decrease from the previous year.
+Quality QMC Monthly